appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### Vertical Scaling
 Vertical Scaling allows to vertically scale pgpool pods.
 The necessary information for vertical scaling must be provided in the `spec.verticalScaling.node` field.
-Additionally it can also take `spec.verticalScaling.nodeSelectionPolicy` and  `spec.verticalScaling.topology` fields.
+Additionally, it can also take `spec.verticalScaling.nodeSelectionPolicy` and  `spec.verticalScaling.topology` fields.
 An example YAML is provided below:
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: PgpoolOpsRequest